avlabsdev/avlabsdev/README.md

 ## Hi there 👋

-I am currently working on multiple front-end projects including a front-end development education platform.
+I am currently working on multiple front-end projects including a front-end development education platform and landlord-tennant app.

 **I am actively looking for work, freelance, contract, or a permanent position**.
 Please feel free to contact me regarding any opportunities or your next project idea!